 Student Complainants should be aware that any evidence available but not disclosed during the investigation might not be considered at a subsequent hearing, if a hearing is required under this procedure.
-[Optional: Written evidence submitted by a Party is limited to [# of pages - recommend at least 20 pages] pages or [# of words - recommend at least 10,000 words] words.]
+Written evidence submitted by a Party is limited to 20 pages or 5,000 words.